 Involuntary Separation/Special Separation For Veterans who meet one of the following requirements:

 Veterans Educational Assistance Program For Veterans who participated in the Veterans Educational Assistance Program (VEAP) and:

 Veterans who participated in VEAP on or before Oct.
 9, 1996, may also be eligible even if they did not deposit money in a VEAP account if they served on active duty from Oct.
 9, 1996, through April 1, 2000, elected MGIB by Oct.
 31, 2001, and contributed $2,700 to MGIB.

 Certain National Guard Servicemembers may also qualify under Category 4 if they:

-Payments: Effective Oct.
-1, 2012, the rate for full-time training in college, technical or vocational school is $1,564 a month for those who served three years or more or two years plus four years in the Selected Reserve.
-For those who served less than three years, the monthly rate is $1,270
+Effective Oct.
+1, 2013, the rate for full-time training in college, technical or vocational school is $1,648 a month for those who served three years or more or two years plus four years in the Selected Reserve.
+For those who served less than three years, the monthly rate is $1,339.

 Accelerated payments for certain high-cost programs are authorized.

-Eligibility: Active duty personnel could participate in the Veterans' Educational Assistance Program (VEAP) if they entered active duty for the first time after Dec.
-31, 1976, and before July 1, 1985, and made a contribution prior to April 1, 1987.
+Active duty personnel could participate in the Veterans’ Educational Assistance Program (VEAP) if they entered active duty for the first time after Dec.
+31, 1976, and before July 1, 1985, and made a contribution prior to Apr.
+1, 1987.

 Servicemembers who participated in VEAP are eligible to receive benefits while on active duty if: